- Height At Maturity Under 3 Feet

-The Bird-Foot violet is most commonly found in dry, upland sites.
-They are often found in Eastern North America but can also be found in the Midwest and Southern parts of the United States.
-Bird-foot violets are a low-lying perennial that tends to clump together.
-Bird-foot violet blooms from April to June and sometimes can bloom again in the fall.
-The Bird-foot violet grows wild and is also used as a ground cover by homeowners.
-These are great to be used as ground coverings because they spread by rhizomes which are stems under the ground that grow sideways; these rhizomes can send up new stems which make new plants.
-The dainty flowers leaves have a definite separation between them.
-The petals of the flower range from pale to dark violet with an orange center.
-The flower appears to be relatively flat and is 1-1 ½ inches in circumference.
-The leaves of the flower are shaped like a birds foot and are roughly ¾ to 2 inches long.
-The flower has a total of 5 petals on it; often all of the petals are the same color that ranges from light to dark violet and turn white toward the center of the flower.
-However sometimes the upper two petals are dark violet, and the lower three petals are light blue or violet.
+The Birds Foot Violet appears to be relatively flat and is 1-1 ½ inches in circumference.
+Birds Foot Violets leaves of the flower are shaped like a bird’s foot and are roughly ¾ to 2 inches long.
+The flower has five petals on it; often, all of the leaves are the same color that ranges from light to dark violet and turn white toward the center of the flower.
+However, sometimes the upper two petals are dark violet, and the lower three leaves are light blue or violet.
 The soil tends to be dry; these flowers typically do well in sandy or slightly rocky soils.
-If the soil isn’t dry and doesn’t drain well, these flowers can develop crown rot.
-They can also be overtaken by weeds, so it is crucial that they are kept in a weed free area.
-These little flowers are a great addition to any garden to give a splash of color in the spring.
+If the ground isn’t bare and doesn’t drain well, these flowers can develop crown rot.
+Weeds can also overtake them, so they must be kept in a weed-free area.